 Does Your Baby Need a Laser Frenectomy Dentist to Alleviate Tongue-Tie?

-The webbing (tethered tissue) that binds the tongue or lip can be mildly to severely limiting, creating nutritional and digestive issues.
+The webbing (tethered tissue) that binds the tongue or lip can be mildly to severely limiting, creating developmental and digestive issues.
 The mom may have mild discomfort to severe pain.
-While you may realize the individual isn’t gaining weight or is suffering from reflux like symptoms, you may be unaware that tongue and/or lip-ties are the underlying source of the problem(s).
-Becoming familiar with the indications of decreased tongue mobility is the first step to improving your or your child’s health.
-Schedule a consultation with Dr. Mason O. Miner, a laser frenectomy dentist in Durango, if you are noticing the following symptoms:
+While you may realize the infant is colicky or is suffering from reflux-like symptoms, you may be unaware that tongue and/or lip-ties are the underlying source of the problem(s).
+Becoming familiar with the indications of decreased tongue mobility is the first step to improving your or your infant’s ability to nurse.